CDCgov/NEDSS-SystemAdminGuide/_guide_preview/README.md

 # Guide Preview
-Folder and Documentation under this directory are published but not linked.
+Folder and documentation under this directory are published but not linked.
 They can only be reached by getting to the path directly